 I have experience working with children who have experienced trauma, have social/emotional/behavioral challenges, and who experience symptoms of depression, anxiety, and ADHD.
 In addition to working with children, I also have experience working with parents/caregivers and families who have experienced or continue to experience trauma or challenges within the familial relationships.

 Want to work with me?
 I am currently accepting new patients.
-In the next several months I will take some types of SHIP, Anthem and Medicare coverage.
+Our team at BPG will help you figure out how to afford therapy.
+If you have a PPO we can help you navigate your benefits.
+I am in-network for some types of SHIP, Anthem and Medicare coverage.
 Please use the “Book an Appointment” button on this page to get started.